-Student Disability and Reasonable Accommodation Policy
+Student Disability and Reasonable Accommodations Policy

 Manchester University, in compliance with federal guidelines, is committed to assuring students with disabilities equal access to programs and activities that are provided to students without disabilities.
 Any student who feels she or he may need an accommodation based on the impact of a disability should contact support services for students with disabilities, to establish eligibility and to coordinate reasonable accommodations.
 It is the student's responsibility to self-disclose the disability.
 Students whose accommodation requests are approved will be provided with confidential letters to deliver to their professors which verify the nature of the student's disability and document the need for auxiliary aids and services and/or academic adjustments/accommodations.
 Students are encouraged to meet with each professor early in the semester to discuss the academic implications of the disability as they relate to the specific course and to request appropriate accommodations.
-The Disabilities Office is located in the Success Center (second floor of the Switzer Center).
-Students may call 982-5076 or 982-5888 to schedule an appointment.
+The Disabilities Office is located in the Success Center (second floor of the Switzer Center on the North Manchester Campus).